pippinbarr/v-r-5/process/talks/talk.md

 ## Well, thanks

-This was *In Praise of Shadows: Reflections, Prototypes, and Other Traces of Design*, a talk by Pippin Barr, who can be reached at
+This has been *In Praise of Shadows: Reflections, Prototypes, and Other Traces of Design*, a talk by Pippin Barr, who can be reached at

 > <pippin.barr@concordia.ca>

-and generally followed at
+and generally tracked via

 > [pippinbarr.com](https://pippinbarr.com)

+or asked questions now or later as you wish.